-We are excited and looking forward to happy and healthy summer full of life changing experiences, new friendships, and personal growth!
+We are excited and looking forward to a happy and healthy summer full of life changing experiences, new friendships, and personal growth!

-If you have any further questions or concerns after reading this guide please contact Michelle Rich, Director of Teen Travel and Programs at 212-533-7800 Ext.
+If you have any further questions or concerns after reading this guide please contact Michelle Rich, Director of Teen Travel & International Engagement at 212-533-7800 Ext.
 136 or rich@uscj.org.